With more than one billion users, WhatsApp Messenger is the most popular messaging application in the world.

 One of the reasons WhatsApp is so popular is that it sends messages over the internet using wi-fi or data, instead of using your phone’s text message or pay-as-you-go-allowance.
 That means it’s much cheaper than text messaging, and even free if you’re connected to wi-fi.
-The service used to charge members a small annual fee, but it got rid of it at the start of this year.
+The service used to charge members a small annual fee, but it got rid of it.

 You can use WhatsApp to send photos, videos and web links.
 Another advantage over text messaging is that you can message people in groups, so the same message is delivered to multiple people at the same time, and at no extra fee.
 You can name the groups too, so you can have one for ‘School friends’ or ‘Family’.